drmikeuk/campus92/catalogue/plan1.md

 The plan specification content should be read in the context of the relevant University Study Regulations.
 Please refer to this information on: http://www.nottingham.ac.uk/academicservices/qualitymanual/assessmentandawards/undergraduate-programme-regulations.aspx

+### Assessment delivery information

+- Dissertation
+- Presentation
+- Written exam
+- Portfolio

+Assessment is based on a combination of the methods listed above.
+The precise assessment vary between modules and across the years of your degree.

 ### Assessment marking criteria